sourcemeta/learnjsonschema.com/content/2020-12/meta-data/writeOnly.markdown

 * The value of this keyword must be a boolean.
 * `writeOnly` does not affect data validation but serves as an informative annotation.
 *  It could be used to indicate you can set a value with a *PUT* request, but it would not be included when retrieving that record with a *GET* request.
-* Omitting these keywords has the same behavior as values of false.
+* Omitting this keyword has the same behavior as a value of false.

 ## Examples